soazcomms/soazcomms.github.io/README.md

 SQM/TESS raw data are uploaded to DSNdata/NEW.
 This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
 The files are labeled with the site and sensor name, DSNnnn-U_SiteName_yy-ss.dat where:
-- nnn is a sequence number for the sites,
-* SiteName describes the site
+- SiteName describes the site
 * U is the type of the unit, S (T) for SQM (TESS)
+* nnn is a sequence number for the sites
 * yy is the year when the data are obtained
 + ss is a sequence number for each year